mbrethes/vidmax7219/README.md

 - Actual documentation
 - more examples
-- explanation on how to convert GIF images to the format used by the library
+- ~~explanation on how to convert GIF images to the format used by the library~~ (moved to gif2c subproject)
 - allow to change ports
 - allow for other panel configurations (more than 4 panels, square organization, etc.)
 - (help me!) testing with ATMega168 and others